benisrael29/cluster-setup/README.md

 - `POD_NETWORK_CIDR` - CIDR for pod networking (default: 10.244.0.0/16)
 - `NODE_NAME` - Hostname for each node
 - `SSH_PORT` - SSH port (default: 22) in setup_ssh_access.sh

+## Network Security

+The setup is configured with the following network security considerations:

+- SSH access is restricted to connections from the local network only
+- External access from the internet is blocked by default
+- The script automatically detects your local network (e.g., 192.168.1.0/24) and configures firewall rules accordingly
+- This provides network-level protection in addition to authentication

 ## Troubleshooting